Do Car Insurance Companies Share Claim Information?

 Within this vast database, the insurance company will have seven years of records that include:

 - Your Personal Information for Verification: To ensure you are you, and they are not accidentally pulling files on the wrong driver, insurers will look at personal information on your application and compare it to the CLUE record.
 This includes your name, date of birth, full address, and your social security number.
 It often includes your driver’s license information and vehicle information.

-- Claims History and Claims Paid: Any previous claims you have filed, and ones paid for by your insurer, are included in the report.
+- Claims History and Claims Paid: Any previous claims you have filed, canceled claims, and ones paid for by your insurer, are included in the report.

 - Claims Denied by Insurer: You will also have a history of any claims your insurance company denied or did not pay.
 Therefore, do not assume that if you have a denied claim it will not come back to haunt you later.
 Instead, insurers see the past seven years of unpaid or denied claims too.

 - Any Inquiries: Any inquiries to your insurance agent or a claim’s adjuster are also reported – similar to inquiries on your credit report.